What are online travel agencies?

 The advertising model

 This model has increased in popularity and exists on metasearch sites such as Google Hotel Ads, Tripadvisor, Trivago, and KAYAK.
 Metasearch engines work primarily on a cost-per-click basis where hotels can promote their rooms with links to their direct booking engine, and pay a fee based on the number of clicks they receive.
 Some of these sites, such as Google, also offer a cost-per-acquisition model (also known as “pay per stay”) where the property pays a percentage of the total reservation cost upon completion of the stay.

 For hotels, it can be frustrating to watch distribution costs rise without getting more in return, but there are costs associated with direct bookings too.
 Demand doesn’t appear without at least some sort of distribution or marketing strategy in place, and those marketing campaigns, loyalty offers, special deals, and direct booking tools have a cost to the hotel.
 That’s why it’s important to use OTAs wisely and in conjunction with your own direct marketing strategy.

 Online travel agencies vs. online travel agents

 Before the rise of OTAs, it was the role of a travel agent to book leisure and business travel.
 This is because travelers back then did not have access to hotel availability and rates the way we do today.
-While the internet has made it easier for travelers to book their own trips online, some segments such as luxury, corporate, and group travelers still prefer to utilize a person, or online travel agent, to help with planning and booking a trip.
+While the internet has made it easier for travelers to book their own trips online, some segments like luxury, corporate, and group travelers still prefer to utilize a person, or online travel agent, to help plan and book a trip.